TEN WAYS TRAVELING JAPAN SURPRISED ME

 5: Shopping in Japan is awesome… except Strawberries…

 In Japan you can get a 500ml Coca-Cola for the equivalent of about 70 Australian cents in some supermarkets.
 In Australia a 600ml Coca-Cola runs around $3-4, or basically 4-5 times as much.
-Food you should actually consume is also cheaper, and the quality of beef available in the supermarket is far and beyond what is in our meat sections here in Australia for the same or lesser price.
+Food you should actually consume is also cheaper, and the mouth watering high quality beef available in the supermarket is far and beyond what is in our meat sections here in Australia.

 The shops really care about your well being…